ezesil/Hubcon/README.md

     static async Task Main(string[] args)
     {
-        var controller = new TestHubController("http://localhost:5001/clienthub");
+        var controller = new TestHubController("http://localhost:5001/clienthub"); // Use your port

-        // This is a blocking task, you can stop it with controller.Stop();
+        await controller.StartAsync(); // This is a blocking task }
-        await controller.StartAsync();
-    }

 ## Server